-Yet, the generality of Putnam's "constrict theory" comes at the cost of specificity regarding the mechanisms explaining exactly how ethnic diversity brings about anomie.
-Some authors have therefore tried-inspired by related fields studying public goods production (e.g., Habyarimana et al. 2007; Page 2008) or crime (Sampson et al. 1997)-to flesh out potential (sub-)mechanisms explaining anomie.
+Yet, the generality of Putnam's constrict theory comes at the cost of specificity regarding the mechanisms explaining exactly how ethnic diversity brings about anomie.
+Some authors have therefore tried-inspired by related fields studying public goods production (e.g., Habyarimana et al. 2007, Page 2008) or crime (Sampson et al. 1997)-to flesh out potential (sub)mechanisms explaining anomie.
 Schaeffer (2013) and Koopmans et al. (2015) synthesize three.
-First, as a consequence of people's inherent preference to interact with people like themselves (i.e. to display homophily) (Lazarsfeld & Merton 1954), ethnically diverse settings might be less socially integrated (e.g. in terms of density of acquaintanceship and friendship networks).
-This reduces the potential for sanctioning freeriders and limits the flow of information, which both lay the foundation for trusting others.
-Second, ethnic diversity might result in preference diversity (i.e., fewer shared collective goals), thereby lowering people's expectations that collective endeavors are possible, but also creating incentives to manipulate process and agenda (Page 2008).
+First, as a consequence of people's inherent preference to interact with people like themselves (i.e., homophily) (Lazarsfeld & Merton 1954), ethnically diverse settings might be less socially integrated (e.g., in terms of density of acquaintanceship and friendship networks).
+This reduces both the flow of information and the potential for sanctioning freeriders, which lay the foundation for trusting others.
+Second, ethnic diversity might result in preference diversity (i.e., fewer shared collective goals), thereby lowering people's expectations that collective endeavors are possible while also creating incentives to manipulate process and agenda (Page 2008).
 Both set people further apart.
-Third, ethnic diversity might inhibit communication-and ultimately coordination- due to linguistic and cultural differences, which makes trusting others more risky.
+Third, ethnic diversity with its associated linguistic and cultural differences might inhibit communication-and ultimately coordination-which makes trusting others more risky.
 Importantly, other people who live in such disintegrated environments are considered less trustworthy, irrespective of whether they are in- or out-group members themselves, because their behavior is not constrained by the social structure in the local environment.
 These inferences may-in an attenuated form-extend beyond the local area to trust in specific groups as well as to trust in other people more generally.

-Empirically, authors have tried to adjudicate between these submechanisms by comparing the explanatory power of diversity indices capturing different types of ethnicity (e.g. linguistic or phenotypic) (Lancee & Dronkers 2011; Leigh 2006) or different types of diversity (e.g. concentration or polarization measures) (Koopmans & Schaeffer 2015; Schaeffer 2013), both purported to correspond with specific mechanisms.
-However, this approach may come with the problem of these ethnic diversity measures being highly correlated, which makes it difficult to distinguish between them empirically (Schaeffer 2013).
+Empirically, authors have tried to adjudicate between these submechanisms by comparing the explanatory power of diversity indices capturing different types of ethnicity (e.g., linguistic or phenotypic) (Leigh 2006, Lancee & Dronkers 2011) or different types of diversity (e.g., concentration or polarization measures) (Schaeffer 2013, Koopmans & Schaeffer 2015), both purported to correspond with specific mechanisms.
+Yet, a potential problem of this approach is that the ethnic diversity indices are highly correlated, which makes it difficult to distinguish between them empirically (Schaeffer 2013).

 Testable implications.
-The various theories often yield parallel predictions and it is therefore challenging to adjudicate their relative explanatory power.
+The various theories often yield parallel predictions, and it is therefore challenging to adjudicate their relative explanatory power.
 Yet, we can partly address their leverage indirectly in a number of ways in the meta-analysis.
-First, we can address the general assumption that greater proximity to ethnic out-groups is more consequential for social trust by comparing the effects of ethnic diversity measured in context units of different levels of aggregation-from immediate neighborhoods to the whole country.
-A failure to see stronger effects for more local contexts-where we can more safely infer proximity to outgroups-would challenge this assumption (Dinesen & Sønderskov 2015).
+First, we can address the general assumption that greater proximity to ethnic out-groups is more consequential for social trust by comparing the effects of ethnic diversity measured in context units of different levels of aggregation-from immediate neighborhoods to the country as a whole.
+A failure to see stronger effects for more local contexts-where we can more safely infer proximity to out-groups-would challenge this assumption (Dinesen & Sønderskov 2015).
 Second, by comparing the effect of ethnic diversity on different types of trust, we can directly assess Putnam's constrict theory.
 If the anomie mechanism stipulated by constrict theory is correct, we should see an across-the-board negative effect on all forms of social trust (although perhaps not necessarily of the same magnitude).
-Third, if we observe sparse or no effect of ethnic diversity on out-group and, to a lesser extent, (a positive effect on) in-group trust, compared to other forms of trust, this speaks against mechanisms associated with group threat that specifically predict effects for such group-based forms of trust.
+Third, if we observe sparse or no effect of ethnic diversity on out-group and, to a lesser extent, in-group trust, compared to other forms of trust, this speaks against mechanisms associated with group threat that specifically predict effects for such group-based forms of trust.
 By implication, this would also question their potential application to other forms of social trust.
-Fourth, while we cannot adjudicate between the various anomie sub-mechanisms, we can assess the ability to distinguish between them through different diversity measures by comparing diversity effects in models including, respectively, one and several diversity measures simultaneously.
+Fourth, while we cannot adjudicate between the various anomie submechanisms, we can assess the ability to distinguish between them through different diversity indices by comparing diversity effects in models including one and several diversity measures, respectively.